Yui-H8/Datacamp/AI_Introduction to ChatGPT.md

 *ChatGPT can handle all kinds of tasks, from writing emails to brainstorming ideas and beyond.
 This email template is a great starting point, but it probably doesn’t sound exactly like you yet.
 We’ll focus on refining it to match a specific voice and style later.*

 ### Creative prompting
+* Now that you’ve seen how ChatGPT can streamline professional emails, it’s time to unlock its creative side.
+From brainstorming bold ideas to crafting compelling content, ChatGPT is just as powerful when you want to think outside the inbox.
+*